 Members of the C1 Grand Malvern collection were previously offered only in one 40.5mm case that could be called medium-sized by today’s standards.
 Before first checking the specs, I expected the C1 Worldtimer to be issued in the same body, but the British brand decided to make it a bit larger.

-According to official specs, the watch measures 43.5 millimeters in diameter and is about 52 millimeters from lug to lug, which makes it more like an ‘oversized’ one.
+According to official specs, the case measures 43.5 millimeters in diameter and is about 52 millimeters from lug to lug, which makes it more like an ‘oversized’ one.

 It may not be as large as the 2012 Breitling Transocean Chronograph Unitime worldtimer or the 2014 Edox Geoscope GMT (ref.
 07002 3 C1) that both measure whole 46 millimeters in diameter, but it certainly is large for a piece that is styled as -how do I put it?- a dress watch with an enhanced display of time.
 Well, at least, compared to other competitors, it is deliciously slim measuring less than 12 millimeters from top to bottom, which makes it a lot more comfortable to wear with a business suit than the aforementioned Transocean.